5 smart ways to encourage impulse buys in your store

 • Run limited-time discounts and offers on impulse items to create a sense of urgency about purchases.

-• Emphasize value-for-money offers.
-Offers like ‘three for two’ or ‘buy one, get one half-price’ can do a lot to increase shoppers’ basket size.
+• Emphasize value-for-money Offers like ‘three for two’ or ‘buy one, get one half-price’ can do a lot to increase shoppers’ basket size.

 • Create add-on offers such as a small discount on an impulse item when it’s bought alongside a larger purchase.
 A discounted pack of dog treats, for example, when shoppers buy a certain brand of dog food.